HikaruEgashira/lm-suggester/README.md

 ### Pass-through Format Support

 lm-suggester supports pass-through of additional fields.
-Any extra fields in the input JSON are preserved alongside the computed diagnostics:
+Any extra fields in the input JSON are preserved alongside the computed diagnostics.

 #### Input with additional fields